Venice Commission: Venice Commission's Opinion on NCJ reforms

 The President of the Parliamentary Assembly of the Council of Europe (PACE) has requested the Venice Commission to issue an opinion on the compatibility of the NCJ reforms in line with Council of Europe's rule of law standards.
 By looking at the new method of election of NCJ members, the early termination of the mandate of the current members, the creation of new chambers, early retirement of senior judges, and extraordinary review of final judgments, among others, the Commission has issued the Opinion 904/2017, where it clearly underlines that "the judiciary should be insulated from quickly changing political winds".
 In addition, towards the end the Commission focuses on the legal Polish puzzle as a whole and concludes that "each of them [the new laws]... [put] at serious risks the independence of all parts of the judiciary in Poland".

 Legislation on religious freedoms in Montenegro

 Since 2015, the Venice Commission was included in process of legislative reform and regulation of various legal issues related to religious freedoms and rights of religious communities in Montenegro.
 First opinion of the VC on the initial draft law on freedom of religion in Montenegro, was issued in November 2015.
 It was followed by a prolonged period of internal consultations and additional deliberations in Montenegro, resulting in the creation of a new draft law, that was followed by another opinion of the VC, issued in June 2019, recommending various improvements and clarifications.

+Pre-trial Detention and Local Governance

+In its 2025 report Report on the Impact of the Pre-Trial Detention of Mayors on the Exercise of Local Democratic Governance, the Venice Commission examined the implications of detaining elected local officials prior to trial.
+It emphasized that pre-trial detention should remain an exceptional measure, justified by case-specific reasons and subject to effective judicial oversight.
+The Commission highlighted that such detention may affect not only the individual rights of elected officials, but also the rights of voters and the functioning of local democracy, particularly where it risks undermining political pluralism or the effective exercise of elected mandates.